MWATelescope/mwa-demo/README.md

 A lightweight, cross-platform, cpu-only `Dockerfile` is provided which encapsulates most of the software dependencies.

+Some of the software requires emulation on arm64, for this you will likely need to use a newer version of Docker.
+This may require a newer version of macos.

 You can build this for your local platform with `docker build`, or for multiple platforms using `docker buildx`.
 See Dockerfile for details.